michaelroycummings/Lyft-Rideshare-AB-Testing/readme.md

     - We have a 70% screen-to-ride conversion rate bringing in 195M per quarter.
 A 0.025% decrease in cancellations, holding all else constant, would increase revenue by about $47K per quarter.
     - The null hypothesis is 30% and the minimum detectible effect would be a 0.025% change in this binary metric.
 - Feature Usage:
-    - Given the assumptions, this feature has a null hypothesis of 3M rides in the two week experiment period, and a minimum detectable effect of 800 rides for the two week period, equating to around $50K revenue for the quarter.
+    - Given the assumptions, this feature has a null hypothesis of 3M rides in the two-week experiment period, and a minimum detectable effect of 800 rides for the two-week period, equating to around $50K revenue for the quarter.
 - App Usage:
     - We have a 75% interaction-to-ride conversion rate producing 188M rides per quarter, bringing in 975M per quarter.
-Thus, the null null hypothesis would be 31.3M rides for the two week period, and I would want to detect a change of at least 1,570 rides for the test, corresponding to a $50K change in revenue per quarter decrease in cancellations.
+Thus, the null null hypothesis would be 31.3M rides for the two-week period, and I would want to detect a change of at least 1,570 rides for the test, corresponding to a $50K change in revenue per quarter decrease in cancellations.
 - Shared-Rides Gross Profit:
-    - Following the stated goal to detect a minimum $50K change in revenue after incentives and driver fees per quarter, the null hypothesis for the two week period would be $32.5M and the minimum detectible effect would be $8.33K.
+    - Following the stated goal to detect a minimum $50K change in revenue after incentives and driver fees per quarter, the null hypothesis for the two-week period would be $32.5M and the minimum detectible effect would be $8.33K.
 - Customer Ratings and Driver Ratings:
     - These metrics are modelled as ordinal variables from 1 to 5, so I would want to be able to detect a change between each level.
 - Cancellations on Finding-Driver Screen: